prashishh/prashishh.github.io/site/content/people/_index.md

 title: People
 ---

-Some incredible people who I follow and regularly learn from.
-Most are people who I've never met, but I consider them my virtual mentors (guidance via blog or podcasts).
+Some incredible people who I regularly follow and learn from.
+Most are people who I've never met, but I consider them my virtual mentors.
 I admire them for their work or for just being a good citizen of their domain.